 So put those two together and we have a disease causing organism that can be transmitted via human blood.

 Still unsure of this definition?
 Worry no more.
-You’ll get a deeper understanding of this term after undertaking a bloodborne pathogen training course.
+You’ll get a deeper understanding of this term after undertaking a training for bloodborne pathogens.

 How do pathogens end up in my restaurant?